-Tom is a Senior Lecturer at Cardiff University.
+Tom is a Professor at Cardiff University.
 He is a Big Data Biologist who has a background in the population genomics and molecular epidemiology of pathogenic bacteria.
 He obtained his PhD at Imperial, and was Postdoctoral Fellow at the Wellcome Trust Sanger Institute from 2010 to 2012.

-Nick works as an Independent Research Fellow in the Institute for Microbiology and Infection at the University of Birmingham, sponsored by an MRC Special Training Fellowship in Biomedical Informatics.
+Nick is Professor of Microbial Genomics and Bioinformatics at the University of Birmingham.
 His research explores the use of cutting-edge genomics and metagenomics approaches to the diagnosis, treatment and surveillance of infectious disease.
 Nick has so far used high-throughput sequencing to investigate outbreaks of important Gram-negative multi-drug resistant pathogens such as Pseudomonas aeruginosa, Acinetobacter baumannii and Shiga-toxin producing Escherichia coli.
 His current work focuses on the genetic diversity of Pseudomonas aeruginosa infection in chronic lung diseases such as cystic fibrosis as a diagnostic and prognostic marker.
 A more general aim is to develop bioinformatics tools to aid the interpretation of genome and metagenome-scale data in routine clinical practice.

-Quince comes from a physical-sciences background, with a PhD in theoretical physics.
+Chris comes from a physical-sciences background, with a PhD in theoretical physics.
 In recent years he has successfully turned his attention to bioinformatics problems in sequence-based analyses of microbial communities, with two highly cited papers on removing noise from pyrosequenced amplicons.
 He held a five-year EPSRC Career Acceleration Fellowship (2009-2014) entitled ‘Pioneering the new genomics era in environmental microbiology for engineering design.’
-Quince and Falush have common interests in Bayesian statistical approaches in microbial bioinformatics, which will prime collaborations.
+Chris is interested in Bayesian statistical approaches in microbial bioinformatics.

-The CLIMB project includes funding for three prestigious fellowships, covering salary and research costs.
-These fellowships are awarded for seven years at a time.
-Our fellows have vital skills for microbial genomics research including mathematical modelling, population genetics, computer science and bioinformatics.
+The CLIMB-BIG-DATA project includes funding for two Research Softwares Engineers, who will provide vital skills for microbial genomics research including mathematical modelling, population genetics, computer science and bioinformatics.

 University of Birmingham